jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-enables us to produce concise reports based on intelligence information from multiple sources and can generate high\-quality reports in minutes or hoursinstead of days or weeks highlighting key trends, patterns, and implications for decision makers.
+enables us to produce concise reports based on intelligence information from multiple sources and can generate high\-quality reports in minutes or hours—instead of days or weeks— highlighting key trends, patterns, and implications for decision makers.
 Additionally, using the latest Azure OpenAI LLMs enables us to update